missing-user/missing-user.github.io/_posts/2021-11-21-hackatum-r-s-satellite-challenge.md

 - "/images/cover_image_min.webp"

 ---
-Our winning submission to the [HackaTUM](https://hack.tum.de/ "HackaTUM") 2021 Rohde & Schwarz challenge, where the goal was to develop a satellite constellation for air traffic communication in <48 h.
+Our winning submission to the [HackaTUM](https://hack.tum.de/ "HackaTUM") 2021 Rohde & Schwarz challenge, where the goal was to develop a satellite constellation for air traffic communication in <48h.

 Here's the [Devpost link](https://devpost.com/software/hamiltumian "Devpost Link to our submission") to our final submission and the [original repository](https://github.com/RiaRosenauer/SatChallenge "Original Github repository of our challenge submission").
 In [my fork of the repo](https://github.com/missing-user/SatChallenge "Fork of the submission with continued development"), we have continued development and added some features after the competition was over.